Ithaca, New York: Colleges

 Ithaca is a major educational center in Central New York.
-The two major post-secondary educational institutions located in Ithaca were each founded in the late nineteenth century.
+The two major post-secondary educational institutions located in Ithaca were each founded in the late 19th century.
 In 1865, Ezra Cornell founded Cornell University, which overlooks the town from East Hill.
 It was opened as a coeducational institution.
 Women first enrolled in 1870.
 Ezra Cornell also established a public library for the city.
 Ithaca College was founded as the Ithaca Conservatory of Music in 1892.
 Ithaca College was originally located in the downtown area but relocated to South Hill in the 1960s.
 In 2018, there were 23,600 students enrolled at Cornell and 6,700 at Ithaca College.
 Tompkins Cortland Community College is located in the neighboring town of Dryden, and has an extension center in downtown Ithaca.
 Empire State College offers non-traditional college courses to adults in downtown Ithaca.

 Public schools

 The Ithaca City School District, based in Ithaca, encompasses the city and its surrounding area and enrolls about 5,500 K-12 students in eight elementary schools (roughly one for every neighborhood), two middle schools (Boynton and Dewitt), Ithaca High School and the Lehman Alternative Community School, a combined middle and high school.
 Several private elementary and secondary schools are located in the Ithaca area, including the Roman Catholic Immaculate Conception School, the Cascadilla School, the New Roots Charter School, the Elizabeth Ann Clune Montessori School, the Namaste Montessori School (in the Trumansburg area) and the Ithaca Waldorf School.
 Ithaca has two networks for supporting its home-schooling families: Loving Education At Home (LEAH) and the Northern Light Learning Center (NLLC).
 TST BOCES is located in Tompkins County.